Your Crown Has Been Bought and Paid For (archive edition)

 That’s the gospel: grace and response.

-I like to quote Desmond Tutu who said, “We tend to turn the Christian religion into a religion of virtues, but it is a religion of grace.
+I like to quote Desmond Tutu who said, “We tend to turn the Christian religion into a religion of virtues, but Christianity is a religion of grace.
 You become a good person because you are loved.
 You are not loved because you are good.”

-So I liked the way that Oprah made this into a civic gospel: “Your crown has been bought and paid for already . . .
+So I liked the way that Oprah made this into a civic gospel: “Your crown has been bought and paid for . . .
 All you got to do is put it on.”

 I trust you have, that you have “put it on,” and voted.